Getting help from a credit counsellor

 - improving your credit score will take time

-- you have to show your creditors that your habits have improved and that you're paying back your debt on time
+- you must show your creditors that your habits have improved and that you're paying back your debt on time

 - if you’re not sure a company is part of a government program, contact the government department or agency that is responsible for the program